-The post-2000s babies are just now reaching adulthood and are being referred to as Generation Z. While they do not hold permanent positions yet, they are beginning to enter the workforce as interns.
-This generation only knows a technologically connected world.
+The post-2000s babies are just now reaching adulthood and are being referred to as Gen Z. While many do not hold permanent positions yet, the youngest hires and interns all hail from this generation that has only ever known a technologically connected world.
 They consume information quickly and constantly.

-Gen Zers and Millennials are the most cultural diverse generations and are generally more open-minded.
-This attribute is a wonderful asset for nonprofits as it promotes respect among coworkers and those you serve.
+Gen Zers are even more culturally diverse and gender fluid than their predecessors, the Millennials.
+They are generally very open-minded.
+This attribute is a wonderful asset for nonprofits as it can be channeled to promote connection and respect for coworkers and those served by your nonprofit.

 Younger Boss, Older Employee

-As a younger boss, you need to make it clear to your older employees that you both value their knowledge and are willing to learn from them.
-It is better to admit when you require help or expert advice from older employees than trying to do it on your own and alienating your staff.
+Younger bosses need to make it clear to their older employees that they both value their employees' knowledge and are willing to learn from them.
+It is important that they admit it when they require help or expert advice from older employees rather than trying to do it on their own and alienating their staff.